egeka35/Project-Aether/README.md

    The project's user interface offers operators an easy-to-use interface for quick access to information.
 It allows monitoring the status of the UAV, mission details, and other critical data.

 2) #### Antenna Tracking System ####
-   Minerva's antenna tracking system is engineered to provide precise and effective position tracking.
+   Aether's antenna tracking system is engineered to provide precise and effective position tracking.
 This system optimizes the communication of the UAV and supports high-performance data transfer.

 3) #### Autopilot Computer ####
    Aether's autopilot computer manages the UAV's flight automatically, handling tasks ranging from low-level control to high-level mission planning.